Alaska Water and Sewer Challenge (AWSC)

-To improve the health of rural Alaska residents, the Alaska Department of Environmental Conservation, in coordination with tribal, state and federal agencies, is spearheading a research and development effort to find better and more affordable ways to deliver drinking water and sewage disposal services to rural Alaska.
+To improve the health of rural Alaska residents, the Alaska Department of Environmental Conservation, in coordination with tribal, state and federal agencies, spearheaded a research and development effort to find better and more affordable ways to deliver drinking water and sewage disposal services to rural Alaska.

 - Over 3,300 rural Alaska homes lack running water and a flush toilet.
-Most of these homes are located in 30 “unserved” villages.
-Many homes and villages with service depend on aging and deteriorating piped and haul systems.
+Most of these homes are located in 32 “unserved” villages.
+In addition to that, many homes and villages with service depend on aging and deteriorating piped and haul systems.

 - Lack of in-home water and sewer service in rural Alaska causes severe skin infections and respiratory illnesses.
 Residents of Southwest Alaska suffer rates of invasive pneumococcal disease (IPD) that are among the highest in the world.

 - To correct this public health problem, agencies have funded conventional, community-wide piped and truck haul systems.
-Although these systems work, they are expensive to construct and many communities cannot afford their high operational costs.
+However, although these systems work, they are expensive to construct and many communities cannot afford their high operational costs.

 - Many households in rural Alaska use a toilet known as a "honey bucket".
 A plastic bag lined bucket collects urine and feces.
 Then, plastic bags of feces from honey buckets are disposed in a sewage lagoon.

 - A different approach to delivering these services is needed.